Here's The Full List Of Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 The crippling shortage of oxygen nationwide is being met by humanitarian assistance from other nations in the form of oxygen generation systems, distribution equipment such as cryogenic tankers, industrial and personal oxygen cylinders and concentrators.

 With daily cases remaining above the 3-lakh-mark for the past 16 days in a row, India continues to coordinate with other nations to receive crucial medical supplies.
 It is the first time in 16 years that India is accepting international aid.
-We track all the shipment of medical supplies received bilaterally (government to government) by India as of 6:30 PM on May 7 .
+We track all the shipment of medical supplies received by India on the basis of bilateral aid, corporate donations and relief sent by Indian communities abroad.
+Figures updated as of 8 PM on May 10.

 United States